 - Coarsely grind the peanuts until you achieve the desired texture.

-- Toast sesame seeds in a pan over medium heat until lightly browned and fragrant, approximately 2 minutes.
+- Toast sesame seeds in a pan over medium heat until lightly browned and fragrant, about 2 minutes.
 Allow the toasted seeds to cool before using.

-- Combine coconut sugar, ground peanuts, and sesame seeds in a small bowl.
+- Mix sugar, ground peanuts, and sesame seeds in a small bowl.
 Set aside.

-- In a mixing bowl, combine the glutinous rice flour and water until a dough forms.
+- In a mixing bowl, combine the glutinous rice flour, water, and a pinch of salt.
+Mix until a dough forms.
 It should leave an indentation when pressed with your fingers.
 Adjust the consistency by adding a tablespoon of flour if too sticky or a little water if too dry.

 - Scoop the dough using a 1-ounce cookie scoop equivalent to 2 tablespoons and place it on your lightly floured hand or on a baking sheet.

-- Drop the dough into the boiling water and cook until it floats, which usually takes just a minute or two.
+- Drop the glutinous rice dough into the boiling water and cook until it floats, which usually takes just a minute or two.
 Remove from the water and drain the excess water.

 - Coat with grated coconut on both sides.